 Feeding is one of the baby’s first pleasant experiences.
 The baby’s first love for his parent(s) arises primarily from feeding.
 At feeding time the baby receives nourishment from his food as well as nourishment from his parent’s contact.
-Food, correctly taken, helps him to grow healthy and strong; and mother’s love, generously given, helps him to feel secure.
+Food, correctly taken, helps him to grow healthy and strong; and a parent’s love, generously given, helps him to feel secure.
 Help your baby get both kinds of nourishment.

 In the first one to three days, the baby may tend to be more sleepy than hungry.
 Don’t be discouraged, the baby will soon become more interested in eating.
 In the first few weeks, feed the baby whenever he is fussy and hungry.
 On the average bottle feeders will eat every three to four hours, whereas breast feeders should average two to three hours.